braincodelab/claudit/README.md

 # claudia
-Cloud-based Auditing of De-Identification and Anonymization
+Claudia: Cloud-based Auditing of De-Identification and Anonymization